All Products

 X_scaled.head(5)

-Split training and test data
+Split into training and test sets

 from sklearn.model_selection import train_test_split